 The creation of dynamic compartmentalization has potential ramifications throughout chemistry.
-This program of research focuses on concave host molecules that assemble around guest molecules to form dynamic, nano-capsules.
+This program of research focuses on concave hosts that assemble around guest molecules to form dynamic, nano-capsules.
 Driven by the hydrophobic effect, the formation of these containers engenders a dry, inner-space quite distinct from the external aqueous environment.
 Synthesis plays a key part in this work.
-The hosts – deep-cavity cavitands – must be designed carefully so that they are able to dissolve in water at the required pH, bind the requisite guests, and spontaneously assemble into the desired supramolecular structure.
-Characterization of the cavitands and their assemblies requires an array of NMR techniques, including: 1H/13C, NOESY, COSY, EXSY, and PGSE/DOSY experiments.
+The hosts – deep-cavity cavitands – must be designed carefully so that they are able to dissolve in water at the required pH, bind the requisite guests, and affect them in the desired manner.
+Characterization of the cavitands and their assemblies requires an array of Nuclear Magnetic Resonance (NMR) spectroscopic techniques, including: 1H/13C, NOESY, COSY, EXSY, and PGSE/DOSY experiments.

 The engendering of compartmentalization can lead to many unusual and unique phenomena.
-For example, the compartments can be used as yoctoliter (10-24 L) reaction vessels to carry out reactions that cannot normally be carried out in water.
+For example, the compartments can be used as yoctoliter (10-24 L) reaction vessels to carry out processes that cannot normally be performed in water.
 Being of exceedingly small volume, the contents of these vessels are at high concentration (M range).
-Additionally, the guest or guests are in intimate contact with the container.
-Consequently, the packing of the guest and the manner by which it interacts with the walls of the container profoundly influence the reaction outcome.
+Additionally, the nature of the solubilizing groups on the outer surface of the hosts controls the net electrostatic potential within the nano-space.
+These points, combined with the constant, intimate contacts with the walls of the capsule lead to precise and unusual reactivity of encapsulated guests.